Doz5712/starter-hugo-academic/content/publication/DHC_VS/index.md

 ---
-title: "Spatial-Temporal Deep Learning for Hosting Capacity Analysis in Distribution Grids"
+title: "Learn Dynamic Hosting Capacity Based on Voltage Sensitivity Analysis"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here